ksmandersen/Media-Organizer/Readme.md

 			--[no-]import                Import video files to iTunes
 			--[no-]cleanup               Delete original video files

-### Important

-Unfortunately it is not possible to pass pathnames with spaces in yet.
-This will be fixed soon!
-There is a workaround which is to run the ruby script directly instead like so:

-	ruby Run.sh

-This will allow you to pass in options with spaces.
-However only use this method with caution, spawning another process might cause the program to damage your data.

 ## Disclaimer
 This software is being actively developed and may have several bugs.
 Use with caution and at own risk.
 This software is provided without